sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 You should receive a confirmation response: `Created`.

-To see the check resource you just created with sensuctl, run:
+To view the check resource you just created with sensuctl, run:

 {{< language-toggle >}}